Piastre in plastica con lavorazione CNC: Una guida completa alla precisione e all'efficienza

 Excellent RepeatabilityMass-produces identical parts (consistency rate ≥99%) once the program is setEnsures every plastic plate for medical device housings meets the same safety standards

-Economico per piccoli lottiEliminates mold costs (which can reach \(5,000- )50,000), making 10–100 part runs affordableA startup making prototype plastic enclosures saves $10,000 contro. mold-based production
+Conveniente per piccoli lottiEliminates mold costs (which can reach \(5,000–)50,000), making 10–100 part runs affordableA startup making prototype plastic enclosures saves $10,000 contro. mold-based production

-Analogia: CNC machining plastic plates is like using a high-precision cookie cutter with a digital brain.
+Analogy: CNC machining plastic plates is like using a high-precision cookie cutter with a digital brain.
 Instead of wasting dough (materiale) and making uneven cookies (parti) with a manual cutter, it creates perfect, identical pieces every time—even for complex shapes.

 2. Common Plastic Plate Materials for CNC Machining

-Choosing the wrong material leads to 60% of machining failures (PER ESEMPIO., deformazione, poor durability).
+Choosing the wrong material leads to 60% of machining failures (per esempio., deformazione, poor durability).
 Use this table to match materials to your needs:

-Tipo di materialeProprietà chiaveApplicazioni idealiSuggerimenti di lavorazione
+Tipo materialeProprietà chiaveApplicazioni idealiMachining Tips

 Esempio: If you’re making a plastic plate for a chemical storage tank, PTFE is essential—its chemical resistance prevents corrosion, while other materials like ABS would degrade quickly.